Objective priors for the number of degrees of freedom of a multivariate t distribution and the t-copula: Prior distributions and inference

 The inference on the parameters of the distributions, that is the multivariate $t$ and the $t$-copula, is performed with a Bayesian approach.
 Thus, for the multivariate $t$ we adopt the prior structure

 while for the $t$-copula, we have

 As the aim of this paper is to outline an objective approach, we work under the assumptions that little or no information about any parameter is known.
 Hence, priors $\pi(\bm{\mu},\bm{\Sigma})$ and $\pi(\bm{R})$ are chosen to be minimally informative.
+The prior on $\nu$ is considered to be dependent on the other parameters in general.
+As we will see in the following sections: (i) for the multivariate $t$ distribution, the proposed objective prior for $\nu$ is independent of $(\mu,\Sigma)$, and (ii) for the $t$-copula, the proposed objective prior for $\nu$ depends on the correlation matrix $\bm{R}$ (although we show that, for practical purposes, the dependence is negligible).